ObiWanBonobi/Bone-Fracture-Detection/README.md

     * This can be verified by creating an average image study and image montage to determine differences in the appearance of healthy bones and fractured bones.
 - Bones can be determined to be healthy or fractured with a degree of 97% accuracy.
     * This can be verified by evaluating the model on the test dataset, which should achieve at least 97% accuracy.
-- If the image uploaded contains colours, the model will predict false results.
+- If the x-ray image uploaded is anything other than the usual black background, the model will predict false results.
-    * This can be verified by testing the model with new pictures of bones that contains colours, since the dataset images are only in black, white and grey.
-Use x-ray images that contain only black, white and grey.
+    * This can be verified by testing the model with new x-ray images that have a white background.
+Use x-ray images that have a black background.

 [Back to Top](#content)